Reality TV program ‘Cops’ comes to Sonoma County

 Cue the theme song: “Bad boys, bad boys, what’cha gonna do?”

-The long running TV-series “Cops” begins eight weeks of filming Sonoma County sheriff’s deputies Tuesday.
+The long-running TV series “Cops” begins eight weeks of filming Sonoma County sheriff’s deputies today.

 Producers for the 29-year-old reality TV program - airing on Spike TV - are then slated to ride along with Santa Rosa police officers in May for another eight weeks.